 Fathers model to girls how they should be treated by men.
 They also show them how a Real Man should behave.
 Dwayne says, “They will find the love from someone.
 Be the man you want your daughter to marry.”
 Teen girls need their fathers’ involvement and quality time.

-Please check out this video of Dwayne Peace deliver his message about gossip, rumor, and drama.
+Please check out this 2.2 minute video of Dwayne Peace delivering his message about gossip, rumor, and drama.

 Guidance for Positive Parental Change